dannyherrmann/E20-Daily-Journal/README.md

 }
 ```

 ##### Step #2: Once you have your basic journalEntires.json file created - serve the .json file to port #8088 using json-server on your local machine.
-See below example terminal command where "journalEntries.json" is the name of the entries json file you create.
+See below example terminal command where "journalEntries.json" is the name of the entries json file you created in step #1 above.
 ```
 json-server journalEntries.json -p 8088 -w
 ```